man-writing-in-notebook_24745645268_o_32086243778_o

 Further information is available in the Tenant Handbook or the leaflet Paying your rent - information and advice.

-Sometimes, rent arrears arise as a result of problems with claiming and processing Housing Benefit and other entitlements.
-If your Housing Benefit hasn't been paid, contact the council's benefits team on 0300 1234 121 to find out what's happening.
-There could be a backlog, or they might need more information to deal with your claim.
-You must keep in contact with your Rent Management Officer and advise them of why your rent has not been paid.
+If your Housing Benefit has not been paid, contact the council’s benefits team on 0300 1234 121 to find out what is happening.
+There may be a delay, a backlog, or they may need more information from you to process your claim.

 Shelter